sariel44/database/README.md

 It allows encryption through git-secret.
 I wanted something I could search through the standard core-utils and which naturally allows encryption and versioning.

-Git and git-secret together with this simple tool matches perfectly.
+Git and git-secret[1] together with this simple tool matches perfectly.

 # Installation